 - Custom Request Header: To override the logging behavior above and audit using a value from the request header (i.e. in the case of a single application key being used), you can enter the name of the field the value of which will be recorded in the log.

-Rate limiting is enabled by checking the box in the Rate Limits section of the profile and selecting a number of hits in the Hits Per Minute field.
-This limit is per profile, not per organization or API.
+Rate limiting at the profile level is enabled by checking the box in the Rate Limits section of the profile and selecting a number of hits in the Hits Per Minute field.
+This limit is per profile, not per organization, environment, or API.

 - Rate Limiting enforces a maximum number of hits this particular profile can make against all assigned APIs during a period of one minute.